dathere/de-intern-guide/src/pages/about.md

 # 🍃 About the Guide

-This guide serves as a reference guide for new data engineering interns at [datHere](https://dathere.com).
+This guide serves as a reference for new data engineering interns at [datHere](https://dathere.com).

 ## ⚡ Quick links!